-Strip clubs dot the entire center of the city of San Francisco, although the Broadway strip in North Beach is truly ground zero.
-San Francisco's strip clubs come in many different forms, from historic speakeasies turned classy dance venues to one of a kind worker-owned peep shows, where entertainers typically pool their earnings.
-Visitors should keep in mind that alcohol is only served in topless clubs, not fully nude ones, as this is a citywide ordinance.
+There are many strip clubs around the center of San Francisco, although Broadway in North Beach is truly ground zero.
+San Francisco's strip clubs come in many different forms, from historic speakeasies turned classy dance venues to one-of-a-kind peep shows, where entertainers typically pool their earnings.
+Visitors should keep in mind that alcohol is only served in topless clubs, not fully nude ones, according to a citywide ordinance.

 01 of 05

 In 1964, the Condor Club caused an international sensation when it opened as the first topless club in the United States.
 Located on the corner of Broadway and Columbus, right where Chinatown meets North Beach, the historic strip club is still a major tourist landmark and has a distinctly old-school Barbary Coast vibe.
 Plush booths, a speakeasy decor, and daily drink specials make the Condor the kind of club that is popular with couples.
 Since live local bands play here in the early evenings on Fridays, Saturdays, and Sundays, it has transformed the Condor into a hangout for residents of the Bay Area.

 02 of 05

 Located right around the corner from the Moscone Convention Center and a half a block from Yerba Buena Gardens, the Gold Club is the most upscale strip club in the entire city and caters mostly to visiting business people.

 A daily free lunch buffet gets the club started early and a fine dining menu in each evening keeps guests hanging around well past dinner time to enjoy dinner with the show.
 The club also hosts a variety of dance parties, contests, and other events.
 Every Saturday night, the club stays open well after-hours (until 5 a.m.).